vgonzenbach/study_admin/README.md

 # study_admin
-Stores R scripts for automation of various study admin tasks
+R scripts for automation of various study admin tasks

 # Description of Scripts